↓

 From the years of freedom, counterculture and protest to the start of our uncertain times.

 Kai Fusayoshi developed a style which is unique for it is out of its time, out of fashion, and yet precisely taking place in the daily life's current affairs of the city.
-He fashioned visual chronicles of Kyoto's small and big events.
-No one else is able to see this town the way he does.
-With tenderness.
-With gratitude.
-With a deep humanity knowing to recognize beauty wherever it is, that is to say in each corner of the city and at each moment of the alternating rhythm of the Japanese society, daytime and nightime.

 For Kai, taking photos is like breathing.
 His practice is existential: at each moment, his poetic spirit is in alert.
 The click of the camera seems to come from an amazement in front of the unexpected things of life, where the beauty lies.